LoL123413/GD-Guidelines/README.md

 Step 3: Run GDGuidelineTool.exe
 ## Acknowledgements

-Thanks to @KontrollFreek for helping me out with a few things.
+Thanks to @KontrollFreek for help

 Made by perko#6901